 Limited Accessibility Through the Research Office

-The Office of Research, Doctoral Programs and Strategic Initiatives at the Fox School of Business provides access to several databases for Fox faculty and doctoral students.
-For access, contact firstname.lastname@example.org.
+The Office of Research at the Fox School of Business provides access to several databases for Fox and STHM faculty and doctoral students.
+For access, contact email@example.com.

 |Derwent Innovation||With the Derwent Innovation database, Clarivate Analytics provides trusted patent data and tools to monitor technology trends and competitive landscapes, inform FTO opinions, prosecute patents, monetize and license assets and support litigation activities.|